Leading NGOs slam Israel's halt in visa renewals for aid workers in Gaza and West Bank

 JERUSALEM — Israel's halt in renewing visas for international aid workers in the Gaza Strip and the Israeli occupied West Bank is kneecapping aid work just when it's needed the most, a coalition of humanitarian and nongovernmental groups says.

-Israel's welfare ministry has paused the visa renewal process since early February, saying it doesn't have the bandwidth to investigate aid workers' potential affiliations to militant groups.
+Israel's welfare ministry has paused its work on providing documentation for the visa renewal process since early February, saying it doesn't have the bandwidth to investigate aid workers' potential affiliations to militant groups.

 At least 99 humanitarian workers have seen their visas expire or have visas that will expire in the coming six months, according to Faris Arouri, the director of the coalition.
 Those facing impending deportation orders have left while others remain in Israel without proper documentation, he said Wednesday.

-Note: This story has been corrected to show that the visa approval process goes through Israel's Population and Immigration Authority, not the Ministry of Welfare.